Ravi9089/ServiceOrientedComputingLab/Assignment 1/ReadMe.md

 - Java Development Kit (JDK)
 - Web browser (for running HTML files)

-## Contributing

-If you'd like to contribute to this project, please fork the repository and create a pull request.
-Feel free to suggest improvements or report any issues.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

 **Note:** This README is a template.
 Please customize it according to your project's specific details and requirements.